kevinveenbirkenbach/cymais/roles/srv-web-6-6-tls-renew/README.md

 ## 📖 Overview

-Optimized for Archlinux systems, this role installs the `certbot-nginx` package, configures a dedicated `systemd` service for certificate renewal, and integrates with a `gen-timer` to schedule periodic renewals.
+Optimized for Archlinux systems, this role installs the `certbot-nginx` package, configures a dedicated `systemd` service for certificate renewal, and integrates with a `sys-timer` to schedule periodic renewals.
 After a renewal, Nginx is reloaded to apply the updated certificates immediately.

 ### Key Features
-- **Automatic Renewal:** Schedules unattended certificate renewals using gen-timers.
+- **Automatic Renewal:** Schedules unattended certificate renewals using sys-timers.
 - **Seamless Nginx Reload:** Reloads the Nginx service automatically after successful renewals.
-- **Systemd Integration:** Manages renewal operations reliably with `systemd` and `alert-compose`.
+- **Systemd Integration:** Manages renewal operations reliably with `systemd` and `sys-alm-compose`.
 - **Quiet and Safe Operation:** Uses `--quiet` and `--agree-tos` flags to ensure non-interactive renewals.

 ## 🎯 Purpose